How One Client Saved 29% with a Stronger Buy

 Mosaic Media worked with the client to create a communications strategy that combined print, radio, TV, web, and digital to enhance and expand their brand across multiple local markets while preserving a brand consistency that utilized their national elements with a more local flavor.
 We introduced savvy digital components that allowed for omni-channel messaging tactics to keep the brand top of mind; we worked to take advantage of the latest digital capabilities such as geo-targeting opponents to entice their consumers, retargeting advertisements to remind users of their favorite quick service restaurant, and other opportunities.

 Corporate guidelines mandated that our digital ads had to meet a minimum of .05% CTR.
-In the larger markets, we consistently reach .20% or higher; in April of 2020 we went as high as a .41% CTR in one large market and .54% in another.
+In the larger markets, we consistently reach .20% or higher; in one month we went as high as a .41% CTR in one large market and .54% in another.
 This indicated we were reaching our target demo and were driving traffic to the online ordering landing page.
 In smaller markets, depending on the pool of impressions available to us, we have seen a range of anywhere from .08% up to 1.47% CTR.

 The results have been positive, and has allowed the client access to an area they were not reaching before.
 As technology advances, we continue to implement new ways of targeting and tracking.
 We can now target consumers who visit competitor locations (conquesting) and as of last year we now have the capabilities of tracking number of consumers that see our ad and then visit a specific store location.